Welcome to the Wake Up Everybody Virtual Community!

 Facilitated By: Kamau Ptah

-Facilitated By: Paule Jennings
+Facilitated By: Katherine Sweetness Jennings

-Upcoming Facilitators!
+Our Facilitators!

 Husband, father, educational leader, teacher, traveler, drummer, scribe, author, practitioner of indigenous wisdom teachings and healing modalities are several terms that have been appropriately assigned to characterize Kamau Ptah.
 For 32 years, Kamau has been a custodian and a practitioner of the rites of passage system of transformative teaching and learning.